mfeemster/keysharp/README.md

 * The process for reading and running a script is:
 	+ Pass the script to Keysharp.exe which parses it and generates a DOM tree.
-	+ Have the DOM generate C# code for a single program.
+	+ The DOM generates C# code for a single program.
-	+ Compile the C# program into an in-memory executable.
+	+ The C# program code is compiled into an in-memory executable.
-	+ Run the executable in memory as a new process.
+	+ The executable is ran in memory as a new process.
 	+ Optionally output the generated C# code to a .cs file for debugging purposes.
-	+ Optionally output the generated executable to a file to a .exe file for running standalone in the future.
+	+ Optionally output the generated executable to an .exe file for running standalone in the future.

 * Keysharp supports files with the .ahk extension, however installing it will not register it with that extension.
 Instead, it will register the other extension it supports, .ks.
 	+ The following are not implemented yet: